-- The tooltips with additional instructions for the password format requirements or the security question are inaccessible for keyboard users, while mouse users cannot dismiss them without having to move the mouse pointer neither they can hover over the tooltip text.
-This affects users with low vision that rely on screen magnification as it limits their ability to scroll and pan the area of the viewport and read the text. - When content is presented in a modal dialog, the button that dismisses the overlay lacks an accessible name. - The confirmation dialog has an aria-hidden="true" applied on its container meaning that screen reader users cannot interact with its content at all. - Screen reader users can only open the links in the Reading room if they explore the page in a linear manner (Inaccessible Links and Buttons in the Reading Room). - In the "Reading Room" form that collects additional information, form fields are missing a programmatic name together with a persistent label and rely either on the placeholder text or default value which is not an accessible approach (Missing Visible and/or Programmatic Labels for Input Fields).
+- A reCAPTCHA test that expires in two minutes must be passed in order to submit the form.
+Due to the component's accessibility issues and the form's problems overall, such a task will be challenging for users of access technology. - No feedback is provided when updates occur, such as the presence of a loading animation or the addition of a disclaimer text when the user checks the "I have read and accept the IEEE Privacy Policy" checkbox. - The tooltips with additional instructions for the password format requirements or the security question are inaccessible for keyboard users.
+Mouse users cannot dismiss them without having to move the mouse pointer.
+Also, they can hover over the tooltip text.
+This affects users with low vision that rely on screen magnification as it limits their ability to scroll and pan the area of the viewport and read the text.
+When content is presented in a modal dialog, the button that dismisses the overlay lacks an accessible name. - The confirmation dialog has an aria-hidden="true" applied on its container meaning that screen reader users cannot interact with its content at all. - Screen reader users can only open the links in the Reading Room if they explore the page in a linear manner (Inaccessible Links and Buttons in the Reading Room). - In the "Reading Room" form that collects additional information, form fields are missing a programmatic name together with a persistent label and rely either on the placeholder text or default value, which is not an accessible approach (Missing Visible and/or Programmatic Labels for Input Fields). - If users try to log in using the "Personal Sign In" button in the header, ariahidden="true" is incorrectly applied on a parent container of the expanded form.